 A Few Examples Of My Deep Sky Photography

-Since I started astrophotography in summer 2020 I have managed to capture many images of deep sky targets and here are some of my favourite photgraphs that I’ve taken so far in less than two years from entering this hobby as a beginner.
+Since I started astrophotography in the summer of 2020 I have managed to capture many images of deep sky targets and here are some of my favourite photographs that I’ve taken so far in less than two years after entering this hobby as a beginner.

 The Horsehead and Flame Nebula in Orion

-I took this image during the longer nights of winter under a Bortle 5 sky using a Canon 600D DSLR camera modified for astrophotgraphy.
-To modify a DSLR for astrophotgraphy the filters in front of the sensor are removed to allow mre hydrogen alpha signal through which is necessary for higher quality astrophotos.
+I took this image during the longer nights of winter under a Bortle 5 sky using a Canon 600D DSLR camera modified for astrophotography.
+To modify a DSLR for astrophotography the filters in front of the sensor are removed to allow more hydrogen alpha signal which is necessary for higher quality astrophotos.

 61 x 3 minute RGB images at ISO 800 with SVBONY CLS filter.